MohamedBrary/recipes_viewer/README.md

 ### Commentary

-- I wanted to use Rails 6, and had some issues with sprockets verions and webpack usage
+- I wanted to use Rails 6, and had some issues with sprockets version and webpack usage
 - I was excited about using Contentful, I used the simplest way of integrating with it, but if I had more time, I would have played with GraphQL and ActiveResource a bit, as I haven't used them before
-- **TODO:** I usually use wrappers (in /lib) for any 3rd party integration, the rule of thumb is, when you have to change the 3rd party integration, you don't change the core app code.
-So the class `Recipe` would be dealing with the abstract wrapper only, without knowledge of the underlying 3rd party service. (like in this [example](https://github.com/MohamedBrary/rails5-api-integration) repository)
+- I usually use wrappers (in /lib) for any 3rd party integration, the rule of thumb is, when you have to change the 3rd party integration, you don't change the core app code.
+So the class `Recipe` is dealing with the abstract wrapper only, without knowledge of the underlying 3rd party services. (like in this [example](https://github.com/MohamedBrary/rails5-api-integration) repository)
+- The current integration setup is an overkill for the requirements of this application, but this serves as a template repository (check the commit message for details)
 - **TODO:** I am not a fan of adding tests for the 3rd party service also, a ping dashboard would be sufficient.
 We need only to cover our own code, not external services or libraries.